 Backcountry Permit Fees

 Early Access Lottery Application Fee: $10 non-refundable.
 The application fee is charged for all applications to the Early Access Lottery regardless of success.

-Several commercial businesses are permitted to offer guided overnight backpacking trips into Yellowstone's backcountry.
-These businesses would obtain the Backcountry Use Permits for trips that they provide.
+Several commercial businesses are permitted to offer guided overnight backpacking, boating, llama packing, and horseback trips into Yellowstone's backcountry.
+These businesses obtain the necessary permits for trips they provide.

 Central Backcountry Office staff is available to assist with trip planning and answer questions at: